sunsc0rch/webrtc-tunnel-render/README.md

 npm install

-LOCAL_APP_URL=http://localhost:8100 # your local app on external node that you want to tunnel
+LOCAL_APP_URL=http://localhost:8100 # your local app on external node that you want to share

 Change it in laptop-client.js